 A genuine international thriller set almost entirely in New York City in and around the United Nations, “The Interpreter” is coolly absorbing without being pulse-quickening.
-The film is plot-heavy and superficially suffers from a lack of chemistry between Nicole Kidman and Sean Penn.
+A return by director Sydney Pollack, after the misfires of “Sabrina” and “Random Hearts,” to the twisty suspense terrain of “Three Days of the Condor,” the film is plot-heavy and superficially suffers from a lack of chemistry between Nicole Kidman and Sean Penn that is not inconsistent with their characters’ interactions.
 Commercial prospects look reasonable rather than rousing.